Paramedics (Australian TV series)

 Paramedics is an Australian factual television series that looks at the everyday working of paramedics in Victoria, South Australia, and Western Australia.
 It is narrated by Australian actor, Samuel Johnson.

 The show premiered on 4 October 2018, and showcased the everyday workings of Paramedics operating in road ambulances, helicopters, single responder intensive/critical care vehicles and motorcycles.

 The first four seasons were filmed in Victoria with Ambulance Victoria, while Season 5 shifted to Adelaide, South Australia, featuring SA Ambulance.
 Filming for Season 7 begun in April 2025 and will follow the work of St John WA Paramedics in Western Australia.
+The seventh season will premiere on 8 October 2026.